uNetworking/uWebSockets.js/README.md

 ### :muscle: Unfair advantage

-Being written in native code directly targeting the Linux kernel makes it way faster than any JavaScript implementation:
+Being written in native code directly targeting the Linux kernel makes it way faster than any JavaScript implementation.

 ![](misc/chart.png)

-* Install with `npm install uNetworking/uWebSockets.js#v18.1.0` or any such release.
+* Install with `npm install uNetworking/uWebSockets.js#v18.2.0` or any such release.
 No compiler needed.

 ### :briefcase: Commercially supported
 <a href="https://github.com/uNetworking">uNetworking AB</a> is a Swedish consulting & contracting company dealing with anything related to µWebSockets; development, support and customer success.